rsksmart/rif-relay/README.md

 This project is based on GSN and expands its capabilities and security model while reducing gas costs.
 It does this by:
 - Securely deploying counterfactual SmartWallet proxies for each user account: this eliminates the need for relying on _msgSender() and _msgData() functions.
-- Elimination of interaction with Uniswap: relay providers accumulate tokens on a paymaster under their control to later on decide what to do with funds.
+- Elimination of interaction with Uniswap: relay providers accumulate tokens on a Verifier under their control to later on decide what to do with funds.

 Code here is based on [Gas Stations Network](https://github.com/opengsn/gsn) (GSN).
 In a nutshell, GSN abstracts away gas to minimize onboarding & UX friction for dapps.
 With GSN, gasless clients can interact with Ethereum contracts without users needing ETH for transaction fees.
 The GSN is a decentralized system that improves dapp usability without sacrificing security.